telekom/canary-bot/README.md

    - Server: needs Server Cert & Server Key
    - use: `ca-cert`, `server-cert`, `server-key` flags

+### `/metrics` support

+Canary data will be exposed at `/metrics`.
+Authorization is required.
+Use the token passed to the canary by flag `--token` for authorization (if you did not set the token yourself, it will be generated and exposed to stdout).
+Currently the `node_count` and histogram metrics (`rtt` buckets) from the requested pod are available.

 ## Support and Feedback

 The following channels are available for discussions, feedback, and support requests: